TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="launchawsinstance"></a>
 ### Deploying SnappyData Cluster with AWS Management Console
-To launch the instance and start the SnappyData cluster on a single EC2 instance:
+To launch the instance and start the SnappyData cluster on EC2 instance(s):

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials.